-Reasonable Accommodations are legal required supports with tasks or the environment supports that provides a student with disabilities equal access to learning.
-This also applies to online or virtual learning settings.
+Reasonable Accommodations rules are also applicable in online or virtual learning settings.
 Accommodations will look different when they are provided in an online classroom setting.
-The environment will be different than meeting in-person.
-Also, note that online classes have limited interactions with professors.
-However, your professor may offer their office hours online.
+The 'environment' will be very different than meeting in-person.
+Students in online classes will often have limited interactions with professors.
+However, your professor may offer 'office hours' online, and may be available to meet upon request.